DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Contingency: a last resort in case resilience and recovery prove ineffective
 - Following are the steps for BCP:
     - ✏️Project initiation: Develop a contingency planning policy statement, Conduct business impact analysis (BIA), Identify preventive control, Develop strategies for recovery, Develop an IT contingency plan, Plan testing, training, and exercises, Maintenance planning
-    - ✏️Scope: Initiation of the plan, Final approval of the plan, Demonstration of due care and due diligence to the satisfaction of management
+    - ✏️Scope: Initiation of the plan, Final approval of the plan, Demonstration of due care and due diligence to the satisfaction of management.
+The most significant resource utilization will be the time dedicated by members of the BCP team to the planning process i.e personnel.
     - ✏️Business impact analysis: Identify critical assets, Conduct risk assessment, Determine maximum tolerable downtime (MTD), Failure and recovery metrics
     - ✏️Identify preventive control
     - ✏️Recovery strategy: Supply chain management (acquisition of computer equipment is assured during disaster), Telecommunication management (availability of electronic communication during disaster), Utility management (Availability of utilities like power, gas, water, etc.)